roserbatlleroca/MusGO_framework/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2507.X-<COLOR>.svg)]()

 The **Music-Generative Open AI (MusGO)** framework is a community-driven framework built to assess openness in music-generative models.
 With a collaborative approach, it invites contributions from researchers and artists, supports public scrutiny, and enables tracking of model evolution to promote transparency, accountability, and responsible development.

-This article has been accepted at the 26th International Society for Music Information Retrieval (ISMIR) Conference.
+This article has been accepted at the **26th International Society for Music Information Retrieval (ISMIR) Conference**.

 📍 View the **[MusGO leaderboard](https://roserbatlleroca.github.io/MusGO_framework/index.html)** to explore current model assessments.